Blue Seal: History

 The United States military created the ice cream for American soldiers stationed in Okinawa after the close of World War II, to boost morale and give them a familiar taste of home.
-Its first factory opened in 1948 on a US base.
+Its first factory opened in 1948 on a US military base.
 The Blue Seal products were only offered to Americans until 1963, when the company began selling to the Okinawan public.
-Their flagship store in Naha also opened that year.
+Their flagship store in Urasoe also opened that year, which still maintains a retro American diner theme.

 Later on, the company transferred to local ownership and Okinawan flavors such as beni-imo (purple sweet potato) and Goya bitter melon were introduced.
-The flagship store has a retro American diner theme.

-In 2009, Blue Seal opened a location in Shibuya, Tokyo, marking its first expansion onto Kanto.
+In 2009, Blue Seal opened a location in Shibuya, Tokyo, marking its first expansion into the Kanto region.